yongy146/dota-brain/OPERATIONS.md

 Run the following command to validate the data:

-- npx jest
+- clear ; npx jest

-# Amazon Lex
+# Amazon Lex !!!
+CURRENTLY NO LONGER NEEDED !!!

 Generation of amazon lex files